woguta/Bacterial-WGS/ONT.md

 done
 ```
 This script will rename all files in the current directory that end with .all.fastq to the format barcode_x.fastq, where x is a sequential number starting from 1.
+9. Run Nanoplot again on the trimmed.fastq.gz files

-9. Denovo genome assembly for all the samples, here we're using flye
+10. Denovo genome assembly for all the samples, here we're using flye
 ```
 #!/usr/bin/bash -l
 #SBATCH -p batch